NyboTV/TP_ETS2_Plugin/README.md

 # Changelog
 ```

+### Changelog 2.0.0 PRE-RELEASE
+- Added fully new Interface
+- Fully new Structure for faster Refreshrate!
+- More Logs Details

 ### Changelog 1.4.4 PRE-RELEASE
 - Added new Events to the Plugin - Attention: This Version is kinda slow!!!